dmachard/dmachard.github.io/content/posts/0001-dnstap-testing.md

 ---
-title: "Enabling DNStaplogging on most common DNS servers"
+title: "Enabling DNStap logging on most common DNS servers"
-summary: "This post details how to enable the dnstap feature in most common dns server software."
+summary: "This post details how to enable the dnstap feature in most popular dns server software."
 date: 2020-05-23T00:00:00+01:00
 draft: false
 tags: ["dns", 'dnstap', 'logs']
 pin: true
 ---

-# Enabling DNStaplogging on most common DNS servers
+# Enabling DNStap logging on most popular DNS servers

 This post details how to enable the dnstap feature in main open source dns servers.